Pewaukee, Wisconsin: Religion

+Pewaukee has four Dharmic temples: the Hindu Temple of Wisconsin and adjacent Jain Temple of Wisconsin, the Wisconsin Shirdi Sai, and the BAPS Swaminarayan temple.

+Economy

-Pewaukee is the world headquarters of Harken, Inc., a manufacturer of sailboat and yacht gear sold worldwide, especially in the racing segment.
+Pewaukee is the world headquarters of Harken, a manufacturer of sailboat and yacht gear sold worldwide, especially in the racing segment.
+Liqueur manufacturer Agave Loco, known for its cream liqueur RumChata, was based in Pewaukee before being acquired by E & J Gallo Winery.

+Arts and culture

+The Clark House Museum, located in the Village of Pewaukee, was originally a stage coach inn on the Milwaukee–Watertown Plank Road.
+The inn was built by Mosely Clark, the son of Pewaukee's first settler, Asa Clark.
+The Clark House remained in the Clark family until the death of Marietta Clark Larson, great-granddaughter of Asa, in 1984.
+In 1992 the Pewaukee Area Historical Society purchased the property.
+The museum displays includes exhibits on Native American settlement (with emphasis on the Potawatomi and Waukesha Beach), a popular amusement park on the shore of Pewaukee Lake.
+Pictures and artifacts portray a way of life from the early 1900s in the village and city.
+The exhibit building on the Clark House grounds, opened in 2007, houses larger artifacts, including farm machinery and a mail wagon.

+Pewaukee Lake is a prominent natural feature.
+It is the largest lake in the Lake Country region of Waukesha County.
+The lake spans approximately 5 mi in length and reaches up to 1 mi in width at its broadest point.
+The lake is known for recreational fishing and boating.
+It hosts regular sailing races and is a popular destination for anglers and has hosted the Muskellunge World Championship.

 Education

 Made up of four separate schools on one campus that encompass early childhood to the 12th grade, Pewaukee Schools surround a central parking lot ornamented with trees and grass.
 There are two gymnasiums in the high school, two in Horizon Elementary, and one in each of the other school buildings.
 The district has one football field with a track surrounding it and a soccer field.
-Pewaukee Lake Elementary school serves students from early childhood to 2nd grade.
+Pewaukee Lake Elementary School serves students from early childhood to 2nd grade.
 Horizon Elementary encompasses grades 3 through 5.
 Asa Clark Middle School educates the 6th through 8th grades.
 Pewaukee High School (PHS) is the high school, serving grades 9 through 12.

-Pewaukee is also home to one Roman Catholic grade school: St. Anthony on the Lake.
+Pewaukee is also home to a sole Roman Catholic grade school: St. Anthony on the Lake.
 This educational institution serves students in kindergarten through 8th grade.

 Waukesha County Technical College (WCTC), part of the Wisconsin Technical College System (WTCS), has a main campus located in Pewaukee.